 Speak to a licensed Insureon agent to add business interruption coverage to your BOP.

-Cleaning professionals face unique risks, especially since your work involves physical labor.
+Cleaning professionals face unique risks, especially since their work involves physical labor.
 Beyond a business owner's policy, these policies are recommended for cleaners:

 Workers’ compensation insurance: This policy is required in almost every state for cleaning businesses that have employees.
 It can cover medical costs for work-related injuries and illnesses, such as exposure to harmful cleaning agents.